Karkuzhali2012/FlaskTaskManager/Readme.md

 This project contains the register & login of user,CRUD operation of Task.

 For run the flask application,
-    Move to the directory where app.py file is located. python app.py
+    Move to the directory where app.py file is located.
+Then, run the app.py file. command - python app.py